HotSpot

 January – May 2024

-HotSpot was a pilot for a three-year programme of artist-in-schools residencies, that will form a core element of the Festival’s schools provision across East Anglia.
+HotSpot was the pilot project for a three-year programme of artist-in-schools residencies that form a core element of Creative School’s provision across East Anglia.

-A loose theme was devised for the programme with the children asked to identify local sites important to them, with the intention of developing pride around their immediate local area.
-Places as varied as their school lockers, logs outside their classroom and a local graveyard became the subject matter of their projects.
+A loose theme was devised for the programme, with children asked to identify local sites that were important to them, in an effort to develop individual and collective pride around local areas.
+Places as varied as school lockers, logs outside a classroom, and a local graveyard became the focus of the pupil’s artistic enquiries.

-All four schools found that the children who took part showed an increase in creative skills, confidence, ability to express themselves and understanding of place and belonging as a result of the project.
+We were delighted that all four schools reported an increase in pupil’s creative skills, confidence, ability to express themselves, and an understanding of place and belonging as a result of taking part in the project.

 Artists

-Kate Munro, Johann Don Daniels, Rose Feather and Sarah Saxby
+Kate Munro, Johann Don-Daniel, Rose Feather and Sarah Saxby

 Locations

-Cromer (Norfolk), March and Peterborough (Cambridgeshire), Lowestoft (Suffolk)
+Cromer (Norfolk), Lowestoft (Suffolk), March and Peterborough (Cambridgeshire)

 Participants

-207 children and twelve teachers and teaching assistants across Cavalry Primary School, Cromer Primary School, Grove Primary School and West Town Primary School
+207 children and 12 teachers and teaching assistants from: Cromer Junior School, Grove Primary School, Cavalry Primary School and West Town Primary Academy

 Images: Jo Hayes